NURSING.com is the BEST place to learn nursing. With over 2,000+ clear, concise, and visual lessons, there is something for you!

 We get hundreds of emails every day from nursing students around the world who are struggling with one thing or another in nursing school.
 Whether it’s pharm, clinicals, stress, professors, finances, family, medsurg, YOU NAME IT.

 Nursing school is a test of your character.
 While most of us TRY to put on a tough face or avoid admitting we are struggling or have debated quitting . . . most of us HAVE.

-You will never meet anyone that tells you nursing school was the best experience of their life.
+You will never meet anyone who tells you nursing school was the best experience of their life.
 It’s not.
 It basically sucks.
 But you can do it.
 If you see no other option and you are in a poor mental health state . . . take some time . . . take some distance . . . see if you can relight that fire.

 What I want you to get from this post is to understand that we all struggle, we all have dark moments.
 Learning how to handle those darkest moments of our lives is what makes us strong.